+Katy Perry criticises royal wedding dress

-Katy Perry slams Meghan's wedding dress
+Katy Perry says Meghan Markle's wedding dress 'needed another fitting'

 American Idol judge Katy Perry has criticised Meghan Markle's wedding dress.